Squirrel/Squirrel.Mac/README.md

 "pub_date" if present must be formatted according to ISO 8601.

-"sha256" (hex) and "size" (bytes), if present, describe the ZIP at "url"; a download that does not match them is discarded before it is opened and the check fails with `SQRLUpdaterErrorInvalidUpdatePackage`.
+"sha256" (64 hex digits) and "size" (a positive byte count), if present, describe the ZIP at "url"; a download that does not match them is discarded before it is opened and the check fails with `SQRLUpdaterErrorInvalidUpdatePackage`.
+Values of any other type or shape are logged and ignored rather than failing the check.

 The ZIP is streamed to disk.
-If the transfer is interrupted (network loss, sleep, the app quitting) and the server answered with an `ETag` or `Last-Modified` and honours `Range`, the next check continues from where it stopped instead of starting over, including after a relaunch.
+If the transfer is interrupted (network loss, sleep, the app quitting) and the server answered with an `ETag` or `Last-Modified` and honours `Range`, the next check continues from where it stopped instead of starting over; a resumed request the server refuses or resets falls back to a full download.
 Progress is available on `SQRLUpdater.downloadProgress`.
+Resuming after a relaunch relies on `NSApplicationWillTerminateNotification`; a host that quits without posting it (Electron does not) should call
+`+[SQRLDownloader cancelAllWritingResumeDataWithTimeout:]` from its own quit path.
+Downloads run in their own `NSURLSession`, so an `NSURLProtocol` registered with `+registerClass:` sees the update check but not the download;
+set `SQRLDownloader.sessionConfiguration` (with its `protocolClasses`) to intercept both.

 ## Update File JSON Format